Information to help people act on behalf of someone else during the claims process.

 Having a social network can assist in a workers recovery, so as a family member or friend your support is valuable.

 It’s important to listen and empathise with the person with an injury and to try and avoid judgement or frustration.
 If you’re unsure on the best way to support a person with an injury – ask them.

 You can also read through the return to work (RTW) information available on our site.
 Understanding what a claim involves, the people that will be helping out and how the return to work process works can help you support a worker with an injury.

 If a friend or family member needs urgent support there are a number of organisations that you can direct them to, or contact yourself.

 Triple Zero is typically used where:

-- Someone has had their life of property threatened.
+Someone has had their life or property threatened.